-- (1) the competence of the sponsor; - (2) the adequacy of the sponsor's systems and controls; - (3) the sponsor's history of compliance with the listing rules; - (4) the nature, seriousness and duration of the suspected failure of the sponsor to meet (at all times) the criteria for approval as a sponsor set out in LR 8.6.5R; - (5) any matter which the FCA could take into account if it were considering an application for approval as a sponsor made under section 88(3)(d) of the Act.
+- (1) the competence of the sponsor; - (2) the adequacy of the sponsor's systems and controls; - (3) the sponsor's history of compliance with the listing rules; - (4) the nature, seriousness and duration of the suspected failure of the sponsor to meet (at all times) the criteria for approval as a sponsor set out in LR 8.6.5R; - any matter which the FCA could take into account if it were considering an application for approval as a sponsor made under section 88(3)(d) of the Act. - The FCA may also cancel a primary information provider's approval under section 89P of the Act if it considers that a primary information provider has failed to meet the criteria for approval as a primary information provider as set out in DTR 8.3. - When considering whether to cancel a primary information provider's approval on its own initiative, the FCA will take into account all relevant factors, including, but not limited to, the following: - (1) the competence of the primary information provider; - (2) the adequacy of the primary information provider's systems and controls; - (3) the primary information provider's history of compliance with DTR 8; - (4) the nature, seriousness and duration of the suspected failure of the primary information provider to meet (at all times) the criteria for approval as a primary information provider set out in DTR 8.3; - any matter which the FCA could take into account if it were considering an application for approval as a primary information provider made under section 89P(4)(c) of the Act.